Prevention and management of neonatal herpes simplex virus infections

 - Neonates with HSV infection should be managed using contact precautions when mucocutaneous lesions are present and until lesions have crusted.

 - Asymptomatic neonates whose mothers have active HSV lesions should be managed using contact precautions until the end of the incubation period (day 14) or until samples from the infant taken after the first 24 h of life are negative.
-Some experts do not recommend contact precautions if an infected infant is born by Cesarean section and membranes are ruptured <4 h to 6 h.
+Some experts do not recommend contact precautions if an infected infant is born by Caesarean section and membranes are ruptured <4 h to 6 h.

 Mothers with active HSV